 Trying out the CabinZero Classic 36L

 I primarily use a backpack as my in-flight carry-on or my suitcase for quick trips.
-I need something with potential to be spacious without being burdensome for me to handle.
+I need something with the potential to be spacious without being burdensome for me to handle.
 And, of course, I want a bag that’s well made.
 Bonus points if a backpack that looks cool because that is important, too.

 That’s why I like CabinZero.
 Their ultra-lightweight backpacks come in a variety of sizes and colors.
 The 36L has thirty-six liters of storage space and is 17.3″ x 11.8″ x 7.9″.
 It’s a decent size that allows you to pack a few days clothes as well as your necessary gadgets.